MicrosoftDocs/dynamics365-guidance/guidance/implementation-guide/performing-solution.md

 ---
 title: Explore how Dynamics 365 products and tools can improve performance
-description: Understand why prioritizing performance matters to your solution and learn more about Dynamics 365 products and tools to improve performance.
+description: Learn why prioritizing performance matters to your solution and how you can use Dynamics 365 products and tools to improve performance.
 author: TimoGossen
 ms.author: timogoss
 ms.date: 06/19/2023